 Investigate the effects of N, P, and NP fertilization on available base cation concentrations in soil.

-Describe the impact of time since clear cut on available base cation concentrations in soil.
+Describe the impact of time since clear cut on available base cation concentrations in soil.Hypotheses

-Examine percent base saturation across an N by P factorial experiment.

-Hypotheses

 Base cation concentrations will be lower in fertilized plots due to increased competing cations and additional sources of negative charge.